AychDubya/Flipit/README.md

  ---

  ## Contributing:
- ## Please contact anyone from the Derek or Andrew from the Dev Team page
+ ## Please contact Derek or Andrew from the Dev Team page.
 ---

  ## Links